3 Methods of Company valuation

 Let’s take an example of a company that for the last ten years, has earned and had cash flows of about $500,000 every year.
 As per the predictions of the company’s earnings, the same cash flow would continue for the foreseeable future.
 The expenses for the business every year is about $100,000 only.
 Hence, the company makes an income of $400,000 every year.

 To figure out the value of the business, an investor analyses other risk investments that have the same kind of cash flows.
 The investor now recognizes a $4 million Treasury bond that returns about 10% annually, or $400,000.
-And due to this, the investor finds out that the value of the business is $4,000,000.
-This is since it is a similar investment concerning rewards and risks.
-This would be a method in determining similar investments to determine the value of a company.
+From this, the investor can determine that the value of the business is around $4,000,000.
+This is because it is a similar investment concerning risks and rewards.
+This would be a method in determining similar investments for the value of a company.

 Market Value approach

-The market value approach is another standard method of valuation and is done by comparing the company with other similar companies that have been sold in the market recently.
-It can be used to calculate the property’s value or as a portion of the valuation method for a firmly held company.
-This method is not like the other methods and can only work if there are a good number of similar kinds of business for the company to be compared to.
+The market value approach is another standard method of valuation and is done by comparing the company with other similar companies that have been sold in the market.
+It can be used to calculate the property’s value or as a portion of the valuation method for a closely held company.
+Unlike the other methods, this can only work if there are a good number of similar kinds of business for the company to be compared to.

 In addition to this, this approach can be utilized to find out the value of an intangible asset, security, or a business ownership interest.
 The market approach analyses the sales of every similar asset, and adjustments made for the differences in quality, quantity, or size, regardless of which asset is being valued.

 Even though it is easy to value companies sold publicly based on their share price at any moment, less than 1% of all the US companies are publicly traded.
 And due to this, it becomes a challenge those who are aiming to get a fair price for a privately held asset.
 Two of the significant methods of valuation under the market approach are: